Our Mission

 • As Required by Law: RxMapper may use or disclose Your PHI as required by law.

-missing person.
+• Law Enforcement Activities, Legal Proceedings and Court Orders: RxMapper may use and disclose Your PHI to prevent or minimize a serious threat to Your health and safety or that of another person.
+We may also provide PHI to law enforcement officials, for example, in response to a warrant, investigative demand or similar legal process, or for officials to identify or locate a suspect, fugitive, material witness, or missing person.
 We may also disclose PHI to appropriate agencies if we reasonably believe an individual to be a victim of abuse, neglect or domestic violence.
 We may disclose Your PHI if required to do so with a court or administrative order.
 We may disclose Your PHI in response to a subpoena, discovery request or other legal process during a judicial or administrative proceeding.
-We may also disclose PHI to those assisting in disaster relief efforts so that others can be notified about Your condition, status and location.
+We may also disclose PHI to those assisting in disaster relief efforts so that others can be notified about Your condition, status, and location.

 • Other Uses and Disclosures: As permitted by HIPAA, we may disclose Your PHI to: